zlw9991/node-ipc-dependencies-list/README.md

 # node-ipc-dependencies-list

-List of all dependencies affected by node-ipc malicious commit Please improve upon this, it's a one time thing i've done on a whim
+- List of all dependencies affected by node-ipc malicious commit
+- Please improve upon this, it's a one time thing i've done on a whim
+- Use ctrl+F to search

 # Page 1